-Q: Will Shepherds Hill Academy enroll students who have failed out or dropped out of school?
+Q: Will Shepherd’s Hill Academy enroll students who have failed or dropped out of school?

-A: Because Shepherds Hill Academy is accredited by the State of Georgia, abiding by the Georgia Standards of Academic Excellence, we are able to offer a general high school diploma.
+A: Because Shepherd’s Hill Academy is accredited by the State of Georgia, abiding by the Georgia Standards of Academic Excellence, we are able to offer a college preparatory high school diploma.
 This diploma will look no different than a diploma received at any other high school within the state of Georgia and will not hold any negative repercussions as the student applies to college.

-A: Shepherds Hill Academy is an on-site academy which staffs teachers and teacher’s aides.
+A: Shepherd’s Hill Academy is an on-site academy which staffs teachers and teacher’s aides in the classrooms.
 There are completely separate boy and girl academic programs, fully staffed with members of our team.
 We also have a principal on campus to work with students, address goals, and assist in creating individualized plans of success.

 Q: Do students in the SHA academic program receive one-on-one help if they need or prefer it?

-Our 5:1 student to staff ratio at Shepherds Hill Academy allows for students to receive the individualized attention in the classroom that they need to succeed.
+Our 5:1 student to staff ratio at Shepherd’s Hill Academy allows students to receive the individualized attention in the classroom that they need to succeed.
 Teacher’s Aides are also able to provide guidance and assistance in the classroom where needed.

-Q: Does Shepherds Hill Academy offer extra courses for students to take outside of their requirements for graduation?
-Do you offer AP/college preparatory courses?
+Q: Does Shepherd’s Hill Academy offer extra courses for students to take outside of their requirements for graduation?

-A: Shepherds Hill Academy offers a variety of options to students who excel academically.
-We can offer on-site electives, as well as electives through Georgia Virtual School.
-We also offer AP class and Dual Enrollment (online) classes through a local 4-year college.
+A: Shepherd’s Hill Academy offers a variety of options to students who excel academically.
+We offer assigned on-site electives.
+We also offer Dual Enrollment (online) classes through a local 4-year college.
 Students are also encouraged, but not required, to make visits to various colleges, speak with recruiters, or explore other career options as part of our program.
 SAT/ACT prep and transportation to testing is also available for students.

 A: Yes.
-All SHA students are required to wear khakis and a nice dress shirt for class.
+All SHA students are required to wear khakis and a nice shirt for class.

-Q: What are Shepherd Hill Academy’s accreditations from the state of Georgia?
+Q: What are Shepherd’s Hill Academy’s accreditations from the state of Georgia?

 A: Proof of our accreditation can be found online on the Georgia Accreditation Commission under the Educational Agencies with Special Purposes link.

-A: We do offer counseling for future college plans for those students wishing to continue their education at a postsecondary institution once they leave Shepherds Hill.
+A: We do offer the counsel for future college plans to students wishing to continue their education at a postsecondary academic institution once they leave Shepherd’s Hill.
+Dual enrollment is also available to students who wish to pursue postsecondary academics.
 Students are encouraged to visit and apply to colleges during their time in our program.
 Eighty percent of our high school seniors attend a postsecondary institution after graduation.

 We also work with students who wish to enter the workforce to determine a plan of success for their future.
 We encourage speaking with professionals in their field, research, and thorough plan development.